 If you’ve spent years working for others, then it’s understandable that the time may have come where you’re much more excited about the prospect of working for yourself.
 One of the most appealing things about setting up your own business and becoming an entrepreneur is that your work schedule will be entirely on your terms, giving you full flexibility.

 There’s lots of support available to people in the UK who want to start their own business.
-If you’d like to know more then, you can start by reading Expert advice on starting a business on the government’s website.
-You may also be interested in our article Business ideas that you can start from home.
+If you’d like to know more, you can start by reading Expert advice on starting a business on the government’s website.
+You may also be interested in our articles: Business ideas that you can start from home, 20 popular self-employment ideas for over 50s, or Popular side hustle ideas that can help you earn some extra cash.

 Often, all you need to get started as a Care Worker is compassion, a wise head and a big smile.
 There are so many vulnerable people out there of all ages who need extra care and support – this could include anyone from a young child with learning disabilities to an elderly person who can no longer do everything themselves like they used to.